ztt-21/zTT/Jetson tx2/README.md

 # zTT for Nvidia Jetson tx2
 ## Video rendering
 * Requires OPEN CV2 with python 3.5
-* It need root-privilege to acces "sysfs" in the linux kernel.
+* It needs root-privilege to acces "sysfs" in the linux kernel.

 ## YOLOv3
 * We refered YOLOv3 implementation [1] and modifed it to measure and record the FPS.